 All gradient estimators in Algorithm~\ref{alg:MLLinBreg} are computed using mini-batch approximations.
 It is also important to note that the ordering of coarse and fine updates is flexible.
 For instance, one may perform a single fine update -- using a mini-batch to update the fine model -- followed by $m$ coarse updates.
 Alternatively, switching can occur at the epoch level, where fine updates are carried out for an entire epoch, and then coarse updates are applied for $m$ consecutive epochs.

 As mentioned above, we choose the linear map that selects all non-zero parameters in the current state as the restriction operator.
 The sparsity of a model is defined to be the percentage of the models' parameters that are zero.
 We consider promoting unstructured sparsity with standard $\ell_1$-regularization, that is, $\reg=\lambda{\|\cdot\|_1},$ and initialize all networks with a sparsity of $99\%.$ Due to our considerations regarding the initialization (see Appendix~\ref{backgroundonexperiments}), we would need to multiply every sparsified parameter group by $\tfrac{1}{\sqrt{0.01}} = 10$.
 However, we instead use a multiplication of $5$ as this leads to better results.
-For training, we use the step-wise switching strategy between fine and coarse model rather than switching epoch-wise.
-To simplify the algorithm, we use the coarse model at every stage, and perform a fine level update every 100 training steps, i.e. take $m=99$ in Algorithm~\ref{alg:MLLinBreg}.
-For all experiments, we initialize the learning rate at 0.1 and apply a cosine annealing scheduler.
+For training, we use the step-wise switching strategy between fine and coarse model rather than switching epoch-wise, and take $m=99.$ For all experiments, we initialize the learning rate at 0.1 and apply a cosine annealing scheduler.

 For ablation studies investigating the effects of the hyperparameters $\lambda$ and $m$ for medium and larger scale experiments we refer to Appendix~\ref{backgroundonexperiments}

 \paragraph{CIFAR-10 training} In order to evaluate our proposed training algorithm, we train different neural network architectures on the CIFAR-10 dataset, containing 60,000 32-by-32 color images in 10 different classes.
 The objective is to construct sparse models that exhibit only marginal reductions in test accuracy.